-Upon completion of the History program, students will be able to:
+Upon completion of the History program, students will

 - THINK historically, read critically, write coherently, speak persuasively, and communicate effectively.

 - SITUATE major historical events within their proper chronological, geographical, thematic and comparative context.

 - CONNECT and integrate historical knowledge, grasp the ethical and moral dimensions of history and appreciate the complex and often multi-causal origins of past events.

 - IDENTIFY and interpret a variety of historical sources, both primary and secondary.

 - EXPLAIN the value and application of historiography and various historical methods, approaches and theories.

 - EVALUATE and critically assess the validity of historical evidence and interpretations.

 - USE primary and secondary sources to construct sophisticated, persuasive, and logical interpretations of historical problems and events.